Disability rights in New Zealand: Unlawful discrimination

-Lawful Discrimination
+Lawful discrimination

 Lawful justifications of discrimination based on disability exist as well.
-In relation to employment, a person with a disability can be treated differently if he or she can not perform duties without the help of special services that are unreasonable to expect from the employer.
+In relation to employment, a person with a disability can be treated differently if they can not perform duties without the help of special services that are unreasonable to expect from the employer.
 In addition, if the environment where duties are performed poses an unreasonable risk to the person with disability or to those around them, including the risk of infecting others with an illness, then this is considered a lawful justification for discrimination as well.
 However, a justification will not be lawful if the duties can be performed with some adjustment of activities by the employer that does not involve unreasonable disruption.

 New Zealand law allows for immigrants to be denied citizenship if they would require expensive treatment from the public healthcare.
 Immigrant and disability rights activists in New Zealand oppose these immigration laws as "ableist" and "discriminatory".

 Indirect discrimination

 The Human Rights Act also protects people from both direct and indirect discrimination.
-‘Indirect discrimination’ describes the situation where an apparently neutral practice or condition has a disproportionate, negative impact on one of the groups against whom it is unlawful to discriminate, and the practice or condition cannot be justified objectively.
+'Indirect discrimination' describes the situation where an apparently neutral practice or condition has a disproportionate, negative impact on one of the groups against whom it is unlawful to discriminate, and the practice or condition cannot be justified objectively.
 People with disabilities are specifically susceptible to indirect discrimination.
 For example, indirect discrimination takes place against people who use wheelchairs if the only way to get to a store is by climbing the stairs.